Major Step Forward for Iconic Heavy Duty Vehicle Emissions Test Facility

 The new 4WD heavy duty vehicle emissions test facility is part-funded by SEMLEP investment, through the Local Growth Fund.
 It will create more highly skilled jobs in the area and allow the UK to be a centre for independent testing of heavy duty vehicles for air quality, fuel economy, energy and efficiency.

-SEMLEP is committed to working with local business to support growth and innovation; Judith Barker, Director of Programmes and Governance at SEMLEP, said:
+SEMLEP is committed to working with local business to support growth and innovation.

 The investment builds on Millbrook’s many years of experience in heavy duty vehicle emissions testing.
 It will complement Millbrook’s other 4WD climatic emissions chassis dynamometers, designed primarily for light duty vehicles, its Semi-Anechoic Chamber, which has high-power and NVH test capabilities, its Large Climatic Chamber, capable of an even wider temperature range on static vehicles, its axle test stands and the test tracks at Millbrook Proving Ground, which are used for real-world emissions testing, including real driving emissions.